kishanmistry1/spotify-genre-classification-Group-5/README.md

     - `dataset.csv` is the original dataset.
 This is preprocessed and grouped to form the dataset used in experiment.

-- `./fomlads/` is the supporting Python library provided in INST0060 Foundation of Machine Learning, from which `covidcomp` is developed.
+    - `./fomlads/` is the supporting Python library provided in INST0060 Foundations of Machine Learning.

 ## Expected output